November 27, 2025

 Conclusion: How to implement digital employee training efficiently

-• clear learning objectives
+• clear and measurable learning objectives

-• regular quality assurance
+• regular content updates

 Are you looking for methods to onboard new employees digitally?
 Then download our guide "Blended Onboarding in Companies" for free.